kuscadev/kuscadev.github.io/content/blog/mozilla/index.en.md

 The story of Firefox is ultimately the answer to one question: "Who is the internet for?"
 Today, Chromium-based browsers control over 90% of the market.
 We are living in a monoculture where Google effectively dictates web standards.
 Gecko is the last fortress protecting digital biodiversity.

-But fortresses are only as strong as the conviction of the people inside.
 If Mozilla cannot return to the radical transparency and user-centricity of its founding manifesto, Firefox faces the same fate as Netscape.

 Mozilla doesn't need to ship a flashy new feature today.
 It needs to sit down and re-declare what it will never do.
 Firefox isn't just an "option"; for many of us, it’s a stance.
 It’s time Mozilla started acting like it.